DBordeleau/cpp_autograder/README.md

 make
 cd ..
 ```
-*Note: You may need to modify the Makefile if not using clang*
+*Note: You may need to modify the Makefile if not using gcc*

 ### 4. Install Python dependencies
 ```bash